 What is UNA.

-The name UNA stands for United Networking Applications.
+The name UNA stands for UNA Networking Applications.
 It is not just one thing or one application.
 UNA is a combination of various web applications, databases, server apps and supporting ecosystem, which together enable you to create a community website.

 An online community powered by UNA can work as a social network, business collaboration hub or any kind of multi-user system with various memberships, roles, content types and permissions defining the rules of the community operation.